 Admission requirements vary greatly depending on the academic standing of the school and/or a student's intended major.
-For most of these schools a student needs at least to meet the University System of Maryland requirements (see page 18).
-The higher the admissions standards, the more likely the school will have increased course requirements and would expect the student to take courses at the honors and/or G/T level.
-The best way to plan a curriculum for these schools is to check current sources of information from the school's guidance office or from the college itself.
+For most of these schools, a student needs at least to meet the University System of Maryland requirements (see page 18).
+The higher the admissions standards, the more likely the school will have more rigorous course requirements and would expect the student to take courses at the G/T level during high school.
+The best way to plan a curriculum for these schools is to check current sources of information from the high school's counseling office or from the college itself.